nicktodd/spring-course/docs/spring-jpa.md

     1.	`@Configuration` which will make it a configuration class
     2.	`@Import(JpaConfiguration.class)` which will cause it to import the JPA configuration class you will be completing next.
-    3.	`@ComponentScan(basePackages=”com.conygre.spring”)` which will cause it to scan in your DAO and Service beans.
+    3.	`@ComponentScan(basePackages="com.conygre.spring.boot")` which will cause it to scan in your DAO and Service beans.

 2. Close `AppConfig.java`, and now open `JpaConfiguration.java` located in the same package.